deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 * ``jupyter password``, you have to provide a password at least 9 characters long, so that nobody will be able to access your machine, which will be exposed on a public IP.
 * ``rclone_user``, ``rclone_password``: those are the credentials to be able to mount your Nextcloud directory in your deployment.
-  :ref:`Go here <user/howto/rclone:Nextcloud configuration for rclone>` in order to find how to create them.
+  :ref:`Go here <user/howto/rclone:Configuring rclone>` in order to find how to create them.

 Now that you are done configuring, click **Submit** to create the deployment.
 See the :doc:`Dashboard guide <../overview/dashboard>` for more details.